zextras/tech-doc/source/suite/auth.rst

 -  For all services the 'ipcanchange' attribute must be validated on 'true' and 'trustedDevice = 1'

-..

-   **Important**

-   2FA requires a specific zimbraAuthMech and this make it not compatible with other mechanism such as ldap, ad or kerberos5
+.. important:: 2FA requires a specific zimbraAuthMech and this make it not compatible with other mechanism such as ldap, ad or kerberos5

-.. _saml_requirements:
+.. _auth_saml_requirements:

 SAML Requirements
 ~~~~~~~~~~~~~~~~~